-The Master of Science in Communication is a 45-credit program with four 10-week quarters each year.
-The program emphasizes the study of content delivery through multichannel communication, including print, digital/new media, and social media.
-Students develop an understanding of communication theory that allows them to design strategic communication campaigns using a variety of modern tools and technologies in different business environments.
+The Master of Science in Strategic and Digital Communication is a 45-credit program with four 10-week quarters each year.
+The program emphasizes the study of content development and delivery through multichannel communication, including print, digital/new media, and social media.
+Students develop an understanding of communication theory that allows them to design strategic communication campaigns, as well as their own professional communication identity, using a variety of modern tools and technologies in different business environments.
+Students can specialize in either Strategic Communication (Public Relations) or Digital and Social Media Communication.

 The program has a required internship component that can be waived for students with full-time professional work experience in communication.
 Students in the master’s program must complete a six-month internship that can be broken into smaller timeframes (e.g. two three-month internships).